Long tail searches kill Amazon PPC campaigns every day.

 While this bizarre search term doesn’t make sense however we dissect it, it’s unfortunately just one of many oddball terms.
 If we add the thousands of nonsensical terms that accumulated random single clicks and impressions, we have a hefty bill.

 If you only look for big offenders in your search term report, you’ll miss these.
-Save yourself the money by following these steps:

 - Don’t turn off auto campaigns or broad/ phrase keywords.